sanju2/makeOCR/README.md

 ### Using makeOCR
 Using makeOCR is simple.
 After creating a desktop shortcut to the executable described in step 3 of Installing makeOCR, simply drag and drop an image to the desktop shortcut and the image will be processed in the background.

+makeOCR can more than one multiple drag n' drop image file.